 COBS is the simulation platform we developed for smart building.
 It is specifically designed to facilitate interactions between Reinforcement Learning (RL) agents and multiple building systems.

-Teletraffic-based Sizing of Power Distribution Networks
+Teletraffic-based Sizing of Electric Power Grids

 We used teletraffic theory to size power distribution networks just as it is used to size telecommunication access networks.
 Specifically, we proved the equivalence between a model of a distribution branch comprised of a transformer and storage that we want to size for a given underflow probability ε, and a queuing model that we want to size for a given overflow probability ε.
 Based on this equivalence, we showed how existing teletraffic analysis can be applied to jointly size transformers and storage.